As Quoted By Robert Young Pelton

 - Be sure your knife is sharp

 ... from the U.S. Government Peace Corps Manual for its volunteers who work in the Amazon Jungle.
-It tells what to do in case you are attacked by an anaconda.
-The anaconda is the largest snake in the world.
+It tells what to do in case you are attacked by an anaconda, the largest snake in the world.
 It is a relative of the boa constrictor, it grows to thirty-five feet in length and weighs between three and four hundred pounds at the maximum.